Telecominfraproject/wlan-sdk-mobile-app/README.md

 - yarn react-native start

 To run either iOS or Android simulator builds:
+- yarn react-native run-ios
-- yarn react-native ios-run
+- yarn react-native run-android

+## Updating to the Latest

+The following should be done to get the packages
+- yarn upgrade

+The following should be done to get the latest React Native version
-- yarn react-native android-run
+- yarn react-native upgrade

 ## Developer Extra Functions
 To generate the APIs from OpenAPI yaml you can run the following commands: